RedisGears/RedisGears/docs/functions.md

 Trying to run more than one function in the same execution will fail with an error.

-!!! example "Multiple executions error"
+!!! example "Example: m ultiple executions error"
     ```
     127.0.0.1:30001> RG.PYEXECUTE "GB().run()\nGB().run()"
     (error) [... 'spam.error: Can not run more then 1 executions in a single script']